Mounjaro is quickly growing in popularity as an effective medication to treat blood sugar levels in people with type 2 diabetes.

 Both Mounjaro and alcohol increase the risk of low blood sugar, especially if you’re on insulin.

-This can be dangerous if you are a person living with diabetes— especially if you suffer from hypo-unawareness.
+This can be dangerous if you are a person living with diabetes — especially if you have hypoglycemia unawareness (no early symptoms of low blood sugar).

 People with a history of alcohol abuse or alcoholism may also be counseled to be cautious when taking Mounjaro, as pancreatic inflammation may occur.

-Talk with your doctor if you’re struggling with alcohol addiction or if you experience any side effects while taking Mounjaro and drinking alcohol.
+Talk with your doctor if you’re dealing with alcohol addiction or if you experience any side effects while taking Mounjaro and drinking alcohol.

-Be extra aware of your blood sugars if you take Mounjaro and drink alcohol regularly.
+Be extra aware of your blood sugars, checking your levels frequently, if you take Mounjaro and drink alcohol regularly.

 What foods should I eat while taking Mounjaro?